 Heavy showers expected in several provinces

+The low-level atmospheric disturbance still persists in the vicinity of Sri Lanka.
+Hence prevailing showery condition is expected to continue, says the Department of Meteorology.

-The Department of Meteorology says showers or thundershowers will occur at several places over most parts of the island during the evening or night.
+Showers or thundershowers will occur over most parts of the island, it said.

-Heavy showers above 100 mm can be expected at some places in Central, Sabaragamuwa, Southern, Uva and North-central provinces and in Ampara and Kurunegala districts.
+Heavy showers above 100 mm can be expected at some places in Western, Sabaragamuwa, Central, North-western, Northern and Northern-central provinces and in Galle and Matara districts.

+Fairly heavy showers about 75 mm can be expected at some places elsewhere too.

 General public is kindly requested to take adequate precautions to minimize damages caused by temporary localized strong winds and lightning during thundershowers.

-The nearest areas of Sri Lanka over which the sun is overhead today (07th) are Mt Lavinia, Boralesgamuwa, Kottawa, Bope, Maskeliya, Gurutalawa and Wedikumbura at about 12:13 noon.
+The nearest areas of Sri Lanka over which the sun is overhead today (11th) are Ulukkulama, Anuradhapura New Town, Kayinattama and Palugollewa at about 12:11 noon.

 Sea Areas:

+Winds will be south-westerly or variable in direction and wind speed will be 20-30 kmph.

-Showers or thundershowers will occur at several places in the sea areas off the coast extending from Mannar to Hambantota via Puttalam, Colombo and Galle during the evening or night.
+Winds speed can increase upto 40-50 kmph at times in the sea areas off the coast extending from Galle to Hambantota via Matara.

-Winds will be variable in direction and wind speed will be 20-25 kmph.
+The sea areas off the coast extending from Puttalam to Potuvil, via Colombo, Galle, Matara and Hambantota will be rough at times.
+The other sea areas around the island will be fairly rough.

 Temporarily strong gusty winds and very rough seas can be expected during thundershowers.